compgenomicslab/TreeProfiler/README.md

  - ete format is a novel format developed to solve the situation we encounter in the previous step, annotated tree can be recover easily with all the annotated data without changing the data type.
 Besides, the ete format optimized the tree file size after mapped with its associated data.
 Hence it's very handy for programers in their own script.
 At this moment we can only view the ete format in treeprofiler, but we will make the ete format more universal to other phylogenetic software.

 ## `plot`, visualizing annotated tree with layouts
-MetaTreeProfiler provides a several of layout options for visualize features in metadata along with tree, depends on their datatype
+TreeProfiler provides a several of layout options for visualize features in metadata along with tree, depends on their datatype
 ```
 usage: treeprofiler.py plot [-h] [-t TREE] [--annotated_tree] [--tree_type TREE_TYPE]
                             [--prop2type PROP2TYPE] [--rank_limit RANK_LIMIT]